 • Bathroom aids – using the bathroom on your own is a major concern for many people with limited mobility.
 Needing help using the toilet or bath is nothing to be embarrassed about, however, we understand that being able to do with on your own is desirable.
 With bathroom aids such as bath lifts, grab rails or simply non-slip mats, the bathroom can be made safe and practical for you to use.

 • Reclining beds – simply getting yourself in and out of bed can prove difficult, but a reclining bed can make it easier as well as provide health benefits to your body.
 Being able to raise your feet, for example, means better circulation which can improve any symptoms you are experiencing.
 You will also be able to raise your head, which is beneficial for clearer breathing.
-Having good quality sleep can relieve joint pain, as well as have a positive affect on your overall wellbeing and mental health.
+Having good quality sleep can relieve joint pain, as well as have a positive effect on your overall wellbeing and mental health.

 Here at LTC Mobility, we have a range of products to suit your needs.
 Whether you have something in mind or need help choosing a suitable product, visit our showroom today and see what we have on offer.